rahul-tuli/DataStructuresForPython/README.md

 ## Linked Lists

+The first data structure in this series is Linked Lists!

-Linked Lists still back some of the most powerful db solutions where write speed are of paramount importance, Linked lists offer some significant advantages over other linear data structures.
+Linked Lists still back some of the most powerful db solutions where write-speeds are important, they offer some significant advantages over other linear data structures.
 Unlike arrays, they are a dynamic data structure, resizable at run-time.
 Also, the insertion and deletion operations are efficient and easily implemented.

 ## Example Usage